 Learners will research and compare sources and contexts to inspire their ideas for craft.
-Learners will have the opportunity to present their ideas to others to gain feedback on which to adapt or how to improve their idea.
+Learners will have to opportunity to present their ideas to others to gain feedback on which to adapt or improve their idea.
 They will develop their ideas by researching, debating and adapting before selecting and justifying their final choice.